kalch/Docs/aspnet/migration/rc1-to-rc2.rst

 The Publish IIS tool
 ^^^^^^^^^^^^^^^^^^^^^

+The new ASP.NET Core Module replaces the IIS Platform Handler for ASP.NET Core apps.
+You configure the ASP.NET Core Module in web.config like this (show web.config)

+The Publish IIS tool  can generate the correct ``web.config`` for you when you publish.
+See `<Publishing to IIS https://docs.asp.net/en/latest/publishing/iis.html>`_ for more details.

 The name of the package that contains the Publish IIS tool was changed to ``Microsoft.AspNetCore.Server.IISIntegration.Tools``.
 This requires changing your ``project.json`` file to inlude the ``Microsoft.AspNetCore.Server.IISIntegration.Tools`` package instead of the ``dotnet-publish-iis`` package.

 You can use the Publish IIS tool to publish your app with the ``web.config`` file that is required for your target environment.
-More information about Publish IIS changes is at https://github.com/aspnet/Announcements/issues/164.
+More information about Publish IIS changes is at `<https://github.com/aspnet/Announcements/issues/164>`_.

 IIS integration middleware is now setup using ``WebHostBuilder`` in ``Program.Main()``, and is no longer called in the ``Configure()`` method of the ``Startup`` class.